• Recipes

 total time: 40 minutes mins

-The best gluten-free chocolate chip cookies, with crisp edges and super chewy centers.
-These cookies are the just-right texture - neither paper thin nor the slightest bit thick.
-Semisweet chocolate chips dotted throughout a classic chewy vanilla cookie.
+These are the best gluten-free chocolate chip cookies, made with almond flour!
+They have with crisp edges and super chewy centers.
+TSemisweet chocolate chips dotted throughout a classic chewy vanilla cookie.
 Just like my mom made them.
 This recipe was developed with either an almond flour or a nut-free flour base!

 5 from 5 reviews